freeCodeCamp/freeCodeCamp/guide/english/ruby/index.md

 ## What is Ruby?

 Ruby was created by Yukihiro "Matz" Matsumoto and is an <a href='https://github.com/ruby/ruby' target='_blank' rel='nofollow'>open source</a>, dynamic and interpreted scripting language for quick and easy object-oriented programming.

-Which means:
+When someone say ruby is interpreted scripting language, it means ruby program is executed line by line.Which means even if there is some failure occure say at line number 11, the first 10 lines will still be executed.

+So ruby is dynamic programming language.What does it mean by that?
+It means operation can be done at runtime.For example, if you declare a variable to store some number.
+Now at run time you use the same variable to store a string value like your name.
+Now for any non-dynamic or static programming language this will generate error.But since ruby dynamic, it will make the change to store string value to variable at run time.

 It's also known to have one of the <a href="https://www.ruby-lang.org/en/community/">largest and friendliest communities</a> among programming languages.